 This type of convergence of fund and trust offerings is likely to become increasingly popular as wealthy cross-jurisdictional families streamline and consolidate their investment arrangements in tax-neutral jurisdictions, and of course the various family members may also require specific holding vehicles, whether those are trusts, foundations, companies or sophisticated insurance policies (and combinations thereof) to own their PFF interests.

-The PraxisIFM Group does not offer tax advice and before considering any of the options discussed in this article appropriate tax advice should be sought from a qualified tax advisor.
+The PraxisIFM Group does not offer tax advice and before considering any of the options discussed in this article appropriate tax advice should be sought from a qualified tax adviser.
 This article constitutes neither professional advice nor a binding offer by us to provide professional services.
 Any engagement in respect of our professional services is subject to our standard terms and conditions of business and the provision of all necessary due diligence.